akuzemchak/tagginator/readme.markdown

 Tagginator is a plugin that turns a checkbox list into a set of clickable tags.
 When used inside a form, you'll be able to handle the data as if it were from normal checkboxes, because it **is** from normal checkboxes!

+Download the files to check out the demo.

 ## Usage

 First of all, you need to make sure your HTML is structured properly.
 I would recommend the following setup: